System Design Space

 AI in SDLC: the path from assistants to agents by Alexander Polomodov

-An extended talk about how engineering teams move from AI assistants to agent workflows and rebuild development processes around what the speaker calls Software Engineering 3.0.
+An extended talk about what changes once a team moves from AI assistants to agent workflows: where the line of trust in an agent runs, and how development processes get rebuilt around it — the approach the speaker calls Software Engineering 3.0.

 Format:Tech talk / AI and platform engineering